 IMPACT documents how registered traders and exporters in DRC, Rwanda, and Uganda provide a sheen of legality by declaring a small percentage of their gold exports while pocketing massive profits from the illicit trade.
 They thwart attempts to disrupt their scheme by reconfiguring their operations across the region when necessary or by creating phantom entities.

 IMPACT’s new report reveals India to be one of the largest gold smuggling hubs in the world.
 As a result, gold that is tied to conflict, human rights abuses, and corruption in Africa and South America is entering legal international markets through India.

-A working paper produced on key findings of research into women and artisanal mining in the Great Lakes region, by Partnership Africa Canada, Carleton University, and Development Research and Policy Analysis Center for the Growth and Economic Opportunities for Women (GrOW) program.
+This working paper presents key research findings on women in the artisanal mining sector in the Great Lakes region.
+It was developed by Partnership Africa Canada, Carleton University and Development Research and Social Policy Analysis Center (DRASPAC) as part of the GrOW program.

 This report analyzes the artisanal gold flows within and out of the Great Lakes Region with the perspective of promoting responsible supply chain management in the context of the ICGLR Regional Initiative on Natural Resources and the OECD Due Diligence Guidance.

 Key findings from field research aimed at understanding the roles women play in artisanal gold mining in Democratic Republic of Congo.
 The research seeks to identify how the informal nature of the gold trade amplifies women’s vulnerabilities, as well as how the introductions of formalization and certification mechanisms could either present new opportunities or further contribute to their marginalization.

 This report is a contribution to a growing body of research that seeks to better understand the illicit trade of gold and diamonds emanating from the Democratic Republic of Congo, and the role industry and state actors play - primarily in neighbouring countries and the United Arab Emirates - in facilitating this illegality.